salesforce/pytorch-qrnn/README.md

 ## Usage

-The QRNN API is meant to be drop-in compatible with the [LSTM](http://pytorch.org/docs/master/_modules/torch/nn/modules/rnn.html#LSTM) for most standard use cases.
+The QRNN API is meant to be drop-in compatible with the [LSTM](http://pytorch.org/docs/master/_modules/torch/nn/modules/rnn.html#LSTM) for many standard use cases.
 As such, the easiest thing to do is replace any `GRU` or `LSTM` module with the `QRNN`.

+Note: bidirectional QRNN is not yet supported though will be in the near future.

 ```python
 import torch